marciocleydev/marciocleydev/README.md

 ## 👨‍💻 About Me

-I am a final-semester Systems Analysis and Development student transitioning from industry to software development, with a strong focus on back-end development using Java and the Spring ecosystem.
+Back-end developer focused on Java and the Spring Boot ecosystem.

-I have solid knowledge of Java, Spring Boot, JPA/Hibernate, MySQL, H2 Database, Maven, and Postman, as well as basic skills in HTML, CSS, and JavaScript.
-My main expertise is in building RESTful APIs, implementing CRUD operations, designing entity relationships, and handling exceptions following best practices and clean architecture principles.

-I am currently specializing in microservices architecture, including advanced topics such as Spring Cloud, Spring Security, API Gateway, service communication patterns, and cloud deployment — aiming to deliver scalable, maintainable, and resilient solutions.
+I build RESTful APIs applying clean architecture, good practices, and clear documentation.

+I have hands-on experience with:

+Content Negotiation, DTO mappers (MapStruct) and pagination/search

+JPA/Hibernate for entity relationships and persistence

+Database versioning with Flyway

+File upload/download, including Excel data import/export

+Report generation with JasperReports

+Email sending workflows

+Testing with JUnit & Mockito

+Security with JWT authentication

+API documentation with Swagger / OpenAPI

+CORS handling and environments managed through Docker

+GitHub Actions for automation and AWS deployment

+I work daily with tools like Postman, Git/GitHub, Maven, MySQL, and H2, keeping development workflow clean, consistent, and maintainable.

-I am seeking opportunities to contribute as a Java Back-End Developer, building efficient, secure, and scalable solutions while continuing to grow professionally within the Spring Boot and microservices ecosystem.
+Currently seeking opportunities as a Java Back-End Developer, building efficient, secure, and scalable solutions while continuing to evolve within the Spring Boot ecosystem.

 ---